 In the WRE the network of strategic transfers allows the sharing of resources between companies and across sectors.
-The main difference between the LCP and Alternative LCP is the ability to connect up and utilise the resource options identified in the WRE.
+The main difference between the LCP and Alternative LCP/BVP is the ability to connect up and utilise the resource options identified in the WRE.
 In the Baseline LCP the network is incomplete, one of the supply options is selected in the short-term and the ability to accommodate future resources is limited.
-The Alternative LCP includes a more complete network of strategic transfers across the region, delaying the need for short-term supply options and allowing the optimal utilisation of additional new resources to meet the needs of future uncertainties.
-In summary, the Alternative LCP is more aligned with WRE, delivering a major part of the envisaged strategic transfers, whilst retaining flexibility on resources.
+The Alternative LCP and BVP include a more complete network of strategic transfers across the region, delaying the need for short-term supply options and allowing the optimal utilisation of additional new resources to meet the needs of future uncertainties.
+In summary, the Alternative LCP and BVP are more aligned with WRE, delivering a major part of the envisaged strategic transfers, whilst retaining flexibility on resources.